 The torii [鳥居] are placed near lakes, forests, in the city, and even in the sea alongside the more than 90,000 Shinto shrines and temples found in Japan.
 Some are placed in rows and fill even mountains, resembling a portal to another world.

-In this article, we will see the 5 largest portals in Japan, as well as their meanings and architecture.
-We will look at the most popular, the largest, and the most notable in Japan.
+In this article, we will look at the five most impressive portals in Japan, as well as their meaning and architecture.
+We will visit the most popular, the largest, and the most notable in Japan.

 Meaning and origin of a torii